 (i) Chloride Source Reduction Program.

-Authority.
+(1) Authority.
 The City is authorized to develop and enforce specific standards or requirements to regulate the Discharge of chloride from Industrial, Residential and Commercial sources pursuant to Wis.
 Admin.
-Code §§NR 106.92 and NR 211.40.
+Code NR 106.92.

-(2) Source Reduction for Water Softeners.
+(2) Source Reduction.